DanDucVira/Shopper/README.md

-# Shopper
+# ShopperAPP
-a simple shopper to sell anything.
+a simple web App called ShopperApp to sell products on the web.

-Version 1 2018
+Version 1 2019

 copyright mpaille & DanDucVira

+-- in construction---